joakimmelen/timetracker/README.md

 "axios": "^1.1.3" https://github.com/axios/axios

 #### Day.js
 Started using regular dates.
-But, then again, with some.. lets call it input.. from other classmates I felt force to try, and use, Day.js.
+But, then again, with some.. lets call it input.. from other classmates I felt forced to try, and use, Day.js.
 "dayjs": "^1.11.6" https://day.js.org/

 #### JSON Server